ShopRunner/tablecloth/README.md

   }
 });

-// The above will create a rowKey of `<id.userId>#<data.email>` and two index tables, one for userId and one for email.
+// The above will create a rowKey of `<id.userId>#<data.email>` and three index tables, one for userId, one for email and a composite for userId + email (`<id.userId>#<data.email>`).

-// 'user' is name of the table const User = db.model('user', userSchema);
+// 'users' is name of the table const User = db.model('users', userSchema);

 module.exports = User;

-// This will be run in a separate task/file not in the main application
+// This will be run in a separate task/file not in the main application.
-// @note Due to the nature of TableCloth escalated permissions are required when intially creating the Base, Schema and Index tables.
+// NOTE: Due to the nature of TableCloth, escalated permissions are required when intially creating the Base, Schema and Index tables.
 User.migrate({destroy: true});
 ```